xiguayiqiu/GYscan/README-en.md

 | dcom | DCOM remote execution module [Testing phase] | ⚠️ Testing phase |
 | ldap | LDAP enumeration module [Testing phase] | ⚠️ Testing phase |

-- ***Due to the different Ai models used in AI-driven, the expected penetration effect cannot be achieved.
-Eventually, it was decided to place the AI-driven penetration function in the testing stage!***

-- ***Ai functions will constantly update and even restructure the entire functionality, with brand-new AI-driven designs***

 ## 💡 Common Function Usage Examples